Lightning-Flyers, Avalanche-Golden Knights are for top seeds

 Cooper said the Lightning have been focusing on peaking for Game 1 of their first best-of-seven series, which will be next week.
 Vigneault’s Flyers have been attempting to balance between winning and tuning up for when their season is on the line.

+Tampa Bay-Philadelphia will decide which team faces Montreal after the Canadiens knocked off the Pittsburgh Penguins in the qualifying round.

+”We know they got some top players that have a lot of skill and they got a really good power play,” Hart said of the Lightning

 In the Western Conference, the Vegas Golden Knights set the goal of earning the No. 1 seed from the first day of training camp last month.
-That will be on the line Saturday when they face off against Colorado.
+That will be on the line Saturday when they face off against Colorado (3 p.m., NBC).
 The Golden Knights are going hard for home ice in the West even though there are no fans and all games are being played in Edmonton.

 ”The higher the seed, the easier path you get,” Vegas coach Peter DeBoer said. ”When I say easy path, you get the lowest-ranked opponent, you get last (line) change, you get the benefit sometimes of a home dressing room over a visitor dressing room.
 There’s small benefits to it.
 I like the fact that our group thinks it’s important and we’ve played that way and prepared that way.”